YasserHassan03/idough/README.md

-# Bread_box
+# iDough

-Introducing our state-of-the-art IoT Bread Proving Box, a revolutionary device designed to elevate your home baking experience to new heights.
+Welcome to our state-of-the-art IoT Bread Proving Box, a revolutionary device designed to elevate your home baking experience to new heights.
 This intelligent and connected proving box seamlessly blends traditional artisanal bread-making with cutting-edge technology.

-Plan-

-Yasser -gay marketing website (now) with 2 min promo video (later)

-Yazan - React app/website for now (UI) with fake data - AWS? (spec only says for "remote client") consider how to send inputs from react app back to client (for temp control if we get that far)
+## Contributors

+- James Taylor
-Omar
+- Omar Khatib
-- [x] Play with temperature/humidity sensor get that to work
-- [ ] transmission and client-server arrangement

-James - Look out bread specific stuff (type of bread, target humidity, temp, how these affect rate for prediction) find suitable sensor and test (ultrasound vs TOF) - consider heating element for temperature control.

-- [ ] Figure out what the network will look like with (aws/firebase/whatever we wanna use), website and rp and assign them to ppl.
+- Yasser Hassan
+- Yazan Ayyoub

+You can find Raspberry Pi embedded code in the dedicated `rpi` directory.

+You can find the dynamic backend/frontend of our user application and the sophisticated bread-related algorithms in the `myproject` directory.

+To run the application locally, first install Django, then navigate to the `myproject` directory and run `python3 manage.py runserver`.

+Please visit our marketing website [here](https://ya9218.wixsite.com/idough)!

+The Django web application runs on an EC2 instance on AWS.
+The application is fully functional with an error page and an integrated email API, which sends the user an email once the bread is done proving.

+Thanks!